 Before becoming a massage therapist in 2004, I earned my degree in Wildlife Biology and worked on several Wolf projects from Minnesota to the Southwest and finally to Montana.
 I spent time studying River Otters and surveying White-tailed Deer, participating in Bison research on the National Bison Range, and generally tried to stay in the field as much as possible.
 Eventually, I made the jump to plant ecology work in South Dakota.
 That work only increased my love of plants and desire for more knowledge.
 For me, everything has led to this place.
 I couldn't be more grateful for the winding road and generous teachers that have brought me here.

-I offer herbal and wellness consultations, Maya Abdominal Therapy, and practice the Arvigo Techniques in Maya Spiritual Healing(check my blog posts on this site for more information on these therapies).
+I offer herbal and wellness consultations, Maya Abdominal Therapy, and Maya Spiritual Healing(check my blog posts on this site for more information on these therapies).
 What a journey!

 Celebrate abundance, health, family, and friends!